 New insights into your product/brand/idea/service and the value it may bring to various target audiences.

 Exposure to a broad spectrum of the SIT method through a focused, result-oriented activity.
-Because MarCom activities cover such a wide range, these projects usually involve an integrated mix of tools from the entire SIT Map: NPD, creative advertising, strategy & positioning, digital innovation, evaluating creative communication, facilitation and skills and project management.
+Because MarCom activities cover such a wide range, these projects usually involve an integrated mix of tools from the entire SIT Map: NPD, creative advertising, strategy & positioning, digital innovation, evaluating creative communication, facilitation skills, and project management.

 Every SIT MarCom refresh marketing project works on four essential aspects of your communication strategy:

 Creatively define your target audience and extract valuable consumer insights

 What you say

-Map out what could be communicated about your product/brand/idea/service and developing at a message strategy
+Map out what could be communicated about your product/brand/idea/service and a message strategy

 How to say it